Rosalyn Terborg-Penn Junior Faculty Award

 The application package must include:

-The deadline for the application has passed.
+The 2016 competition has not yet opened.
 Applications are typically due in early June.
-Please check back mid-2016 for further details.
+Please check back for further details.

-The 2015 award will be presented at the 2015 ABWH Annual Luncheon on September 26 during the Centennial ASALH Convention in Atlanta, Georgia.
+The 2016 award will be presented at the 2016 ABWH Annual Luncheon on during the 101st ASALH Convention in Richmond, Virginia.

 See a list of all ABWH awards here.